merit-gem/merit/README.md

   * empty / not included: always grant the badge
   * a block which evaluates to boolean.
 It recieves the target object as parameter (e.g. `@post` if you're working with a PostsController action).
-    It may also as second argument the current_user of the action.
+    It may also as a named argument (current_user:) the current_user of the action.
   * a block with a hash composed of methods to run on the target object and expected method return values